Joseph A. Lombardo

 New Jersey takes gun laws very seriously, and the penalties for illegal firearms possession reflects that attitude.
 Under N.J.
 Stat.
 Ann. §§ 2C:39-5, 2C:58-4, possession of any type of gun for which the owner does not have a permit is classified as a 3rd Degree offense.
 That means that, if an individual is convicted, they are facing a sentence of three to five years in prison.
 On top of that, they can also be ordered by the court to pay a whopping fine of up to $15,000.

-If you or someone you know is facing charges of illegal gun possession in Atlantic City, Atlantic County, or elsewhere in Southern New Jersey, the penalties can be severe.
-Contact the knowledgeable attorneys at Lombardo Law right away to discuss your legal options.
+If you or someone you know is facing charges of illegal gun possession in Atlantic City or the surrounding areas, the penalties can be severe.
+Contact the knowledgeable Atlantic City gun possession attorneys at Lombardo Law Group, LLC right away to discuss your legal options.
+We are available 24/7 at (609) 418-4537 for a free consultation about your criminal charges.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers